-(iii) The only remaining deficiency cited by the COA in support of a final adverse action decision is the program's failure to meet a COA standard pertaining to finances.
+(iii) The only remaining deficiency cited by the COA in support of a final adverse decision or probation decision is the program's failure to meet a COA standard pertaining to finances.

-All arguments, documents or other information, evidence, or testimony shall relate to the correctness of the adverse accreditation decision of the COA on the date of its reconsideration determination.
+All arguments, documents or other information, evidence, or testimony shall relate to the correctness of the adverse accreditation decision or probation decision of the COA on the date of its reconsideration determination.